lupyuen/pinedio-stack-nuttx/README.md

 ## Deselect All SPI Devices

-TODO: We deselect all SPI Devices at startup...
+At NuttX Startup, we deselect all SPI Devices ...
+By flipping their Chip Select Pins high...

 ```c
 static void bl602_spi_init(struct spi_dev_s *dev)